You and your partner can help each other boost your joint retirement income. You may also enjoy tax benefits.

 You don't have to be married to have a spouse

 Your spouse can be someone you are married to or in an opposite or same-sex relationship with.

 See our full definition of spouse.

-Your spouse can top up your UniSuper account at any time by making an after-tax contribution on your behalf.
+You can top up your spouse’s UniSuper account (or they can top up yours) at any time with an after-tax contribution on their behalf.

-Your family, former UniSuper members and others can join UniSuper through Personal Accounts.
-Personal Accounts offers accumulation-style super, with a quick, easy online application process and access to a range of investment options, low fees and member support.
+A Personal Account offers accumulation-style super with access to a range of investment options, competitive fees and member support.

 Talk to UniSuper Advice on 1800 UADVICE (1800 823 842) to help you and your spouse decide a contributions strategy for you.